F5Networks/f5-openstack-hot/supported/templates/standalone/nnic/README.md

   - This template leverages the built in heat resource type *OS::Heat::WaitCondition* to track status of onboarding by sending signals to the orchestration API.
   - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
   - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
+  - F5 has created a matrix that contains all of the tagged releases of the F5 OpenStack Heat Orchestration templates, and the corresponding BIG-IP versions available for a specific tagged release.
+See https://github.com/F5Networks/f5-openstack-hot/blob/master/openstack-bigip-version-matrix.md.

 ## Security
 This Heat Orchestration Template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open and modify the definition of the verifyHash file in **/scripts/verifyHash**.